In this recipe, we’ll show you how to make crustless cheesecake topped with strawberries.

 This is a creamy, no-crust classic cheesecake that’s topped with a sweet, homemade strawberry compote.
 It’s perfect for people like myself who prefer to skip the graham cracker crust.
 Also, the strawberry compote can be committed if you prefer your cheesecake plain.

-I have nothing against a cheesecake with a crust, but I am not a fan of graham crackers, or crackers in general.
+I have nothing against a cheesecake with a crust.
+I am just not a fan of graham crackers or crackers in general.

 Making a crustless cheesecake is actually easier in the long run.
 You do not have to worry about forming the crust or melting any butter.

 The only thing you do have to do is make sure your springform pan is greased very well.
 I bought a nifty set of spring form pans on Amazon and they come in 3 different sizes which is awesome.

 Crustless Cheesecake set up tips

 To prevent the pan from getting any of the waterbath water in it, I also wrap it tightly with two sheets of heavy duty aluminum foil.

 For the waterbath I simply use a deep walled baking sheet with about 3 cups of water in it.
 This helps to prevent the cheesecake from cracking.